Janice Forsyth

-Janice Forsyth is a Canadian associate professor of Sociology and the director of the Indigenous Studies program at Western University in London, Ontario.
+Janice Forsyth is a Canadian sociologist.
+She is an associate professor of Sociology and the director of the Indigenous Studies program at Western University in London, Ontario.
 A former varsity athlete Forsyth was awarded the Tom Longboat Regional Award for Ontario in 2002.

 Early life and education

 Forsyth was born in Toronto, Ontario and grew up in Northern Ontario.
 Her maternal family is from the Fisher River Cree and Peguis First Nation, Manitoba, Canada.

 Forsyth has three degrees from Western University, where she completed a BA in 1997, a MA in 2000, and a PhD in 2005.
 Forsyth studied the Socio-Cultural Study of Sport for her PhD degree.
 While studying at Western, she was a varsity athlete, and won several athletic awards from Western University.
-She medalled in badminton at the Ontario University Athletics Championships and won silver in the 300m at their 1995 Track & Field Championship.
+She medalled in badminton at the Ontario University Athletics Championships and won silver in the 3000 metres at their 1995 Track & Field Championship.
 In 2002 that Forsyth received the Tom Longboat Regional Award for Ontario at the North American Indigenous Games.